demolets/tavern-demolets/10-get/README.md

 # Get

-Check is website is up and returns `200`:
+Check if website is up and returns `200`.
+The included tests are:
+  - just GET
+  - GET with basic auth
+  - GET with custom headers

 ```
 tavern-ci test_get.tavern.yaml